edibotopic/edibotopic-website/content/notes/systemism.md

 concept of "emergence" is invoked.
 Here, there are a set of coincident events but no established relation between them.
-Crucially, this does not mean that the relation will never be known, only that it remains to be discovered; for example, the apparent emergence of a blue colour in a mixture is displaced by a mechanistic explanation when we study the underlying chemistry.
+Crucially, this does not mean that the relation will never be known, only that it remains to be discovered; for example, the "mystery" behind the emergence of a blue colour in a mixture is displaced by a mechanistic explanation when we establish the underlying chemistry.

 In summary, we often have questions of the form "what $x_1$ is the cause of $x_0$?":

 $$x_1? \to x_0$$

-The $x_0$ could be a scientific observation, a software bug, or a meal preparation.
+The $x_0$ could be a scientific observation, a software bug, or an everyday experience.
 The study or engineering of the relevant system often requires moving between stages of analysis and synthesis.
 From such a process, we develop deep explanations.